joshistoast/joshistoast/README.md

 ## Hi There 👋

-I'm Josh Corbett, front-end web developer and designer of 5 years from the USA.
+Josh Corbett is a front-end web developer and designer from Montana, USA.

 #### [🎧 Uses](./USES.md)